alx9r/BootstraPS/readme.md

 # BootstraPS

-The BootstraPS project aims to implements minimal scripts to bootstrap the setup of more elaborate PowerShell configurations.
+The BootstraPS contains minimal scripts for bootstrapping the setup of more elaborate PowerShell configurations.

 ## `Import-WebModule.ps1`